GluuFederation/docs-ce-prod/3.1.4/source/user-management/scim2.md

 The above means that by default, instances obtained via `ScimClientFactory` do not support concurrent calls in a safe manner.
 Starting with version 3.1.4, multithread support was added by employing the thread safe connection manager `org.apache.http.impl.conn.PoolingHttpClientConnectionManager`.

 !!!
-Note:
+Note
     You need to explicitly enable this feature, otherwise, behavior will be standard (single execution thread per client instance).
 You will have to supply proper parameters to better suit your production environment needs.

 The following lists the steps required to switch the java client to support access in a multithreaded environment: